OpenST/ost-wallet-sdk-ios/documentation/OstWalletUI.md

 # OST Wallet UI iOS

 ## Introduction
-For quick and easy integration with SDK, developers can use built-in User Interface Components which are theamable and support content customization.
+For quick and easy integration with SDK, developers can use built-in User Interface Components which are themeable and support content customization.

 ## Setup